India's 4 labor laws: How to stay compliant

 "*" indicates required fields

-Here are the four labour codes and the key changes that companies need to implement to avoid fines:
+Here are the four labor codes and the elements that companies need to implement to stay compliant:

 1. The Code of Wages (Wage Code)